bkase/slides/algebra-driven-design/slides.md

 !!!

-### Law 4: Annihilation

-!!!

-### Annihilation

-TODO

-!!!

 ### More laws

 (image)

-Note: There are more laws for a single operation but let's skip that for now ; such as idempotence; annihilation
+Note: There are more common laws for a single operation but let's skip that for now ; such as idempotence

 !!!